GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-forgotten-export) The symbol "IConstructorOf" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "IHooks" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "hookClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "hookClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function hookClass<TC extends IConstructorOf<T>, T>(target: TC): IHooks<T, TC>;

-// Warning: (ae-missing-release-tag) "hookClassSymbol" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "hookClassSymbol" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const hookClassSymbol: unique symbol;

-// Warning: (ae-missing-release-tag) "humanDate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "humanDate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export namespace humanDate {